MinoruSekine/setup-scoop/README.md

 - If `true`, `extras` bucket will be added
 - If `false` (default), it will not
+- This parameter will be obsoleted in the future, use `buckets` instead in your new workflow(s)

 ### `add_nonportable_bucket`

 - If `true`, `nonportable` bucket will be added
 - If `false` (default), it will not
+- This parameter will be obsoleted in the future, use `buckets` instead in your new workflow(s)

+### `buckets`

+- Specify bucket(s) to add
+  - Delimit several buckets by white space like as `java games php`

 ### `scoop_update`